Leah Wright, Founder, Byron to Noosa surf trip, 1970s

 Byron Rashie came about because we wanted to stay in the sun longer, but we couldn't find a rashie with a hood... a hood that had a function and would protect from the sun and wind.
 So, basically, we went ahead and made one, and it really of took off from there...

 We're an ethical outdoor brand right here in Byron Bay.
 Byron Rashie employs local Australian businesses to cut and sew the garments, helping to grow a sustainable future for ourselves and those that work with us - we're all on this planet together, so where we can, we make a contribution to making our world a better place.

 In 2016 we transitioned into using a new fabric that is made from regenerated pre and post consumer waste such as plastic bottles and fishing nets and all garments using this fabric are marked as such.

-Precious time outside in our amazing nature for you and the people you love.
+We're all about precious time outside in our amazing nature for you and the people you love.
+Ethically.
+Consciously.
+Slowly.

 Byron Rashie's Uncle Syd, second from left on the roof,

 Monday - Sunday: 24/7

 Monday - Friday: 9am to 5pm